-Experience Design is most concerned with a person’s experience when using a designed outcome to achieve something.
+Experience Design is most concerned with the memory a person makes when they have an experience that involves design.
 There’s no specific technology or medium for experience design—so experience designers usually have one area of expertise and are generalists in lots of other different areas.
-Because the total experience is what matters for experience design, this approach often involves multi-sensory design that balances both the “getting the job done” with the “enjoying the journey” of the user experience.
+Because the total experience and the resulting memory are what matters for experience design, this approach often involves multi-sensory design that balances both the “getting the job done” with the “enjoying the journey” of the user experience.

 “Experiences” aren’t clearly defined, so experience designers use a range of methods to communicate their process.
 These methods include:

 - Field research

 Got a community that wants to improve the voting experience?
 Maybe there’s a hot dog stand that wants to explore a delivery service.
 What if we could improve access to recording hopes and dreams for advance care planning?
 Experience design can do it.